fossunited/monschool-website/courses/self-hosting-101/week1/creating-droplet.md

 ![img](./img/create_droplet_form.png)

 Once you verify the details are correct, click on **Create Project** and wait for a minute or so for the droplet creation to happen.
 You will be able to access it soon after.

 ## Step 3: Log in to the droplet

 ### Using your local machine

 Visit the [Droplets](https://cloud.digitalocean.com/droplets?i=a49aab) page and you'll find the droplet that you just created.
 Copy the _IP Address_ of your droplet and use that to log in as shown in the command below:

-*NOTE*: Run this command on your local machine.
+_NOTE_: Run this command on your local machine.
 You'll be prompted for a password and after that, you'll be able to log in to the server.

 ```
-$ ssh root@143.110.178.40
+$ ssh root@1.2.3.4
-root@143.110.178.40's password:
+root@1.2.3.4's password:
 root@playground:~#
 ```

-**NOTE**: If you're doing this course on a Windows machine that doesn't have an `ssh-agent`, you can follow [this tutorial](https://docs.digitalocean.com/products/droplets/how-to/connect-with-ssh/putty/) use PuTTY instead.
+**NOTE**: If you're doing this course on a Windows machine, you can follow [this tutorial](https://docs.digitalocean.com/products/droplets/how-to/connect-with-ssh/putty/) and use PuTTY instead of `ssh`.

+## Install Monschool Agent

+Monschool Self Hosting Course aims to be practical and give a more hands-on experience for the students taking this course.
+There's a `monschool-agent` program that can be installed from [fossunited/monschool-agent/](https://github.com/fossunited/monschool-agent/).
+This agent is a diagnostic agent that helps mentors troubleshoot any errors faced by you while doing the lessons.

+You can follow the [installation instructions](https://github.com/fossunited/monschool-agent/#install) and set it up before the next lesson.

 ---